MidWestOne Financial Group

-MidWestOne Financial Group, Inc. is a bank holding company headquartered in Iowa City, Iowa.
-The bank operates 56 branches.
-It is the 3rd largest bank headquartered in Iowa.
-It operates in Iowa, Minnesota, Wisconsin, Colorado, and Florida.
+MidWestOne Financial Group, Inc. is a bank holding company headquartered in Iowa City, Iowa that operates 56 bank branches.
+The third-largest bank headquartered in Iowa, it operates in Iowa, Minnesota, Wisconsin, Colorado, and Florida.

 History

-The subsidiary bank was formed in 1934 as the Iowa State Bank & Trust Company in Iowa City, Iowa by Ben S. Summerwill.

-In 1983, ISB Financial Corp. was established as a closely held bank holding company for Iowa State Bank & Trust Company.
+The subsidiary bank was founded as Iowa State Bank & Trust Company in 1934 by Ben S. Summerwill.
+In 1983, ISB Financial Corp. was established as a privately held banking holding company for ISB&TC.

-In March 2008, ISB Financial Corp. merged with MidWestOne Financial Group, Inc. and took MidWestOne Financial Group, Inc. as the name of the company.

-In April 2011, then-chairman W. Richard Summerwill retired.

-In May 2015, the bank acquired Central Bancshares of Golden Valley, Minnesota for $134 million in cash and stock.
+In March 2008, ISB Financial merged with MidWestOne Financial Group and took MidWestOne Financial Group, Inc. as the name of the company.
+In May 2015, four years after chairman W. Richard Summerwill retired, the bank acquired Minnesota-based Central Bancshares for $134 million in cash and stock.